dmlc/xgboost/doc/parameter.rst

 * ``monotone_constraints``

   - Constraint of variable monotonicity.
-See :doc:`tutorial </tutorials/monotonic>`for more information.
+See :doc:`tutorial </tutorials/monotonic>` for more information.

 * ``interaction_constraints``

   - Constraints for interaction representing permitted interactions.
 The constraints must be specified in the form of a nest list, e.g. ``[[0, 1], [2, 3, 4]]``, where each inner list is a group of indices of features that are allowed to interact with each other.
-    See tutorial for more information
+    See :doc:`tutorial </tutorials/feature_interaction_constraint>` for more information.

 Additional parameters for ``hist`` and ``gpu_hist`` tree method
 ================================================================